Bhagya Rekha: Plot

-The film revolves around a wise girl Lakshmi who lost her parents in childhood and grows up at her paternal uncle Narayana Rao's (C.S.R) residence.
-Here Jagadamba (Suryakantam) her shrew aunt, persecutes her a lot.
-Narayana Rao couple has two more children Kotaiah a soft-hearted person and Kathyayani a pampered daughter.
-As an astrologer, Narayana Rao predicts that Lakshmi is going to get a rich alliance at the age of 18.
-Meanwhile, Kotaiah runs away from the house and joins the army.
-Years roll by, and Jagadamba arranges a match for Katyayani (Sowcar Janaki), but they like Lakshmi (Jamuna) when a rift arises and Lakshmi is necked out.
-During that plight, she reaches Tirumala hills where she rescues a misplaced baby of a wealthy couple Nagabhushnam (K.V.S.Sarma) & Seetamma (Hemalatha), she carefully handovers her back when the couple gives shelter to Lakshmi.
-Thereafter, Lakshmi gains everyone's affection in the house, especially their elder son Ravi (N. T. Rama Rao) falls for her.
-Even his parents respect his decision, but it begrudges Nagabhushnam's brother-in-law Jaganadham (Dr. Sivaramakishnaiah) as he aspires to perform his daughter Parvathi's espousal with Ravi.
-So, he ploys by bribing Jagadamba & her brother Sambaiah (Ramana Reddy) and they make a falsity that Lakshmi is already married.
-Learning it, humiliated Lakshmi leaves the house.
-On the other side, Kathyayani elopes with her love interest Pullaiah (Relangi) along with the money.
-At the same time, Kotaiah (Nagabhushnam) returns and brings out the reality of baddies when out of shock Ravi collapses.
-Parallelly, Pulliah spoils the amount brought by Katyayani when Lakshmi helps them to back up.
-Knowing the whereabouts of Lakshmi through Katyayani, Kotaiah brings her back.
-By that time, Ravi is terminally ill and recovers to the prayers of Lakshmi.
+The film begins with a wise girl, Lakshmi, who lost her parents and her paternal uncle, Narayana Rao, rearing her.
+Jagadamba, her shrew aunt, persecutes her sharp pain.
+The Narayana Rao couple has two children: Kotaiah, who dotes on Lakshmi & Kathyayani, a pampered naughty.
+According to her horoscope, Narayana Rao predicts Lakshmi will knit a prosperous alliance.
+Meanwhile, Kotaiah quits the house and joins the army.
+Years roll by, and Jagadamba fixes a match for Katyayani, but they like Lakshmi.
+As a result, Jagadamba necks her out.
+During that plight, she lands at Tirumala and rescues a baby of a wealthy couple, Nagabhushnam & Sitamma, when they shelter her when Lakshmi gains their credence.
+Moreover, their son Ravi loves her, which the elders accept, but it begrudges Nagabhushanam's brother-in-law Jaganadham as he aspires to splice his daughter Parvati with Ravi.
+So, he ploys by bribing Jagadamba & her sly brother Sambaiah, who forges that Lakshmi is already wedlock in childhood, making her exit.
+Besides, Kathyayani elopes with her beloved Pullaiah with the money.
+Parallelly, Kotaiah returns and divulges the reality that causes Ravi to collapse.
+Meanwhile, Pullaiah & Katyayani lose money when Lakshmi aids them in backing up.
+Knowing the whereabouts of Lakshmi via them, Kotaiah retrieves her.
+By this time, Ravi is terminally ill and has recovered from the idolization of Lakshmi.
 Finally, the movie ends on a happy note with the marriage of Ravi & Lakshmi.